Diversity and Inclusion in Employment

 o coping with periods of crisis in relations (such as security-related tension)

-To see all the workshops and activities offered by the Employment
+For all workshops and activities of the Employment Department for organizations:

 Models developed at aChord conceptualize and describe the connection between social psychological theory and practice.
 These models form the basis for our work in the employment field.